MartaMaleyka/Curso-de-Laravel/crontoladores.md

 use App\Http\Controllers\Controller;

-class UserController extends Controller {
+class HomeController extends Controller {

     /**
      * Show the profile for the given user.